The probabilistic world: Quantum field theory

 \paragraph*{Propagation of local probabilistic information}

-One may investigate the evolution of the local probabilistic information and hope to find some properties helping to find at least a partial solution to the problem.
+One may investigate the evolution of the local probabilistic information and hope to find some properties helping to gain insights into the behavior of the model.
 Unique jump chains permit for a closed update of the local probability distribution,

 where $\hat{S}_{\tau \rho} = (\hat{S}_\text{int})_{\tau \sigma} (\hat{S}_\text{free})_{\sigma \rho}$ is independent of $t$ in our case.
 Starting with some initial probability distribution $\{p_\tau(t_\text{in})\}$, one can use eq.~\eqref{OS23} to obtain $\{p_\tau(t)\}$ for the time $t$, for which expectation values or correlations are to be computed.
 Similarly, one may follow the evolution of the classical wave function or the classical density matrix, which reads for orthogonal step evolution operators